ryhma-3/GDD/GDD.md

 No cheats planned but might add an easter egg.

 ## 5. Story and Narrative
 ### 5.1.
+Backstory
-Backstory There's a dark lord.
+There's a dark lord.
 He has been creating and turning people into monsters.
 He created the hero of our story aswell, but due to his mistake, she became good.
 Now her objective is to end her creator's evil even though that will mean the end of her.
 ### 5.2.
 Plot elements
+To be determined
 ### 5.3.
 Game story progression
+To be determined
 ### 5.4.
 Cut scenes -- descriptions include the actors, the setting, and the storyboard or script.
+To be determined

 ## 6. Game World
 ### 6.1.
-General look and feel of world medieval european fantasy landscape
+General look and feel of world
+medieval european fantasy landscape
 ### 6.2.
+Areas
-Areas four areas planned; grassland,woodland , mountain, village
+four areas planned; grassland,woodland , mountain, village
 ### 6.2.1.General description and physical characteristics
+To be determined
-### 6.2.2.How relate to the rest of the world The village is surrounded by grassland.
+### 6.2.2.How relate to the rest of the world
+The village is surrounded by grassland.
 Moving further away , the player finds a forest and later a mountain side.
 ### 6.2.2.1.
 What levels use it
 Level 1: grassland
 Level 2: woodland